rocktronica/OneFileCMS/readme.markdown

 ### Where's the WYSISWYG?

-OneFileCMS can be configured to work with [TinyMCE](http://tinymce.moxiecode.com) or [CKEditor](http://ckeditor.com) (and possibly others), but the editors themselves must be obtained from their respective sites.
+OneFileCMS can be easily configured to work with [TinyMCE](http://tinymce.moxiecode.com) or [CKEditor](http://ckeditor.com) (and possibly others), but the editors themselves must be obtained from their respective sites.
 For basic setup instructions, read the appropriate "init" file from the extras/ directory in the OneFileCMS repo.

+### Why do I get a "Stop running script?" pop-up during login?

+IE, version 8 at least, takes condsiderably longer (about 8 seconds on my test system) to run OneFile's javascript login functions than Chrome or Firefox.
+Just click [No] and the login should continue normally after a few more seconds.

+Not counting the time the pop-up is waiting for a response, the 8 seconds previously mentioned is the time to login from a 2.5gz single-core XP system.
+This delay is the result of the client-side "pre-hash" OneFileCMS performs on your password before submitting the login to OneFileCMS server-side.

+See the global variable "$PRE\_ITERATIONS" at the end of System\_Setup().
+It can be adjusted, but it's best to do so on a local copy in a development setup, then upload the updated copy.

-### Limitations
+### Limitations & Considerations

 - OneFileCMS would not be the best option for a site that requires different levels of privileges, unless all of the users are trusted to stay within their designated areas of responsibility.
 Since OneFileCMS allows file uploads and editing files directly on the web server, there is simply no way to secure against any particular action.